--WHAT SHOULD YOU PACK?--

 • It is rare, but i still occasionally see people carrying a loptop computer.
 If you do, be sure to take the power supply.
 If you don't, you don't need the power supply; obviously.

 • In 1999, i wrote the Heart Sutra each night at the minshuku or ryokan and left it at the temples the next day.
 That's why i took a calligraphy brush.
 During my second walk, i didn't do this, so didn't carry the brush.

 • I never once used the compass.
 Didn't even take it out of my backpack.
 It is just not needed.
 Period.
 The trail is very well marked.
 If you get lost, ask someone to point you in the right direction.
 Walk a half-kilometer and ask again.
 You can do this as long as you want and sooner or later, you'll figure out where you are.
 The guidebooks for walking henro are very detailed and a lot of people are familiar with them so feel free to show it to them.
 I was surprised at the number of people who would ask to see it and then, after turning it this way and that, figure out where i was and how to send me in the direction that i wanted to go.
 (Having said this, however, i received an email from one henro who says that he took a compass and used it all the time — although he admitted still getting lost.)

 • I left the swiss army knife on the list simply because i carried it my first time around the island.
-Because i carry my backpack as carry-on luggage when i travel, i can no longer get past security with it, so i did not carry this during my second walk.
-If you are camping out, it may be useful, but if you are staying in minshuku and ryokan, leave it at home — you'll never use it.
+Because i carry my backpack as carry-on luggage when i travel, i can no longer get past security with it, so i have not carried this during any subsequent walk.
+If you are camping out, it may be useful, but if you are staying in minshuku and ryōkan, leave it at home — you'll never use it.